BookNook Insights

 DALL·E-2023-05-01-10_31_08-a-graphic-that-depicts-a-diverse-group-of-students-sitting-together-in-a-classroom-surrounded-by-various-symbols-of-inclusi-2

 As educators, we share the goal of providing our students with the best possible education for future success.
 Sadly, not all students have equal opportunities to succeed.
-We must address these barriers and provide targeted support to create a more inclusive and equitable classroom learning environment.
+We must address these barriers and provide targeted support to create a more supportive and equitable classroom learning environment.

 Keep-Reading-icon (1)

-Read more about equity.
+Read more about educational opportunity.

 The Ultimate Guide to Successful HIT